conda/conda/docs/source/install/full.rst

 These instructions are for a full install of Anaconda, which includes conda, conda-build, and 150+ open source packages.

+On Windows, OS X, and Linux, it is best to install Anaconda for the local user, which does not require administrator permissions and is the most robust type of installation.
+For users on any of the three platforms who need to do so, Anaconda can also be installed system wide, which does require administrator permissions.

 TIP: For installation instructions using our graphical installers for OS X or Windows, please see the `Anaconda Install <http://docs.continuum.io/anaconda/install.html>`_ page.